pariangolchin/MMNET_TEAM10_2015/README.txt

 	advTemplate.html
 		If you need to customize the view you have to change this file. "adv.html" is just a copy of this file in which:
-		__IMAGE__ will be the content of "file" field of selected advertisment.
+		__IMAGE__ will be the content of "file" field of selected advertisement.
-		__TITLE__ will be the content of "name" field of selected advertisment.
+		__TITLE__ will be the content of "name" field of selected advertisement.

 ------------------------------------------------------